3.7.2.20 Substantial change in circumstances for SpB

 Substantial change in circumstances

-Some newly arrived persons may qualify for SpB during the NARWP, if they have experienced a substantial change in circumstances beyond their control after arrival in Australia and are able to satisfy the available funds test.
+People are generally expected to support themselves during the NARWP.
+However, some newly arrived persons may qualify for SpB during the NARWP, if they have experienced a substantial change in circumstances beyond their control after arrival in Australia and are able to satisfy the available funds test.
+This exemption from the NARWP is designed to ensure people can access support if their circumstances have changed and, as a result, they are no longer able to support themselves as planned and are in hardship.

 Policy reference: SS Guide 4.2.6 SpB income test & limits